ibm-cloud-docs/watsonxdata/spk_overview.md

 External Spark engines are engines that exist in a different cluster from where {{site.data.keyword.lakehouse_short}} is provisioned.
 You can deploy them in the following environments:
 * Spark instance on Cloud
 * Spark on EMR

+The option to register external Spark engines in watsonx.data is deprecated and will be removed in version 2.3. watsonx.data already includes built-in Spark engines that you can provision and use directly, including the Gluten-accelerated Spark engine and the native watsonx.data Spark engine.
+{: important}

 For more information, see Working with external Spark engine section.